Three Democrats compete to challenge Kapanke for Senate seat in Aug.11 primary

 Here’s where Pfaff stands on key local issues:

-- Farming crisis: Has a long background in agriculture, and said solutions start at having conversations with the farmers.
+- Has a long background in agriculture, and said solutions start at having conversations with the farmers.

 His plans include enhancing farmer’s quality of life, upgrading market prices, putting an emphasis on local products — which he called a “rural renaissance” — and supporting more research within the industry.